Daffodil Cake

 Karlynn’s Tips and Tricks for the Perfect Daffodil Cake

-• Slice It Nice: You should always use a serrated knife when slicing sponge or angel food cakes!
-A regular, straight bladed knife won’t cut cleanly through and will compress the cake as you cut it, leading to gummy edges.
-A serrated knife and a gentle sawing motion will give you perfectly clean and fluffy slices!
+• Slice It Nice: Always use a serrated knife when cutting sponge or angel food-style cakes!
+A straight blade can compress the cake and create gummy edges, while a gentle sawing motion with a serrated knife gives you clean, light, and fluffy slices every time.

 A slice of lemon cake with glaze sits on a plate with a fork.
 In the background, there’s a bottle of milk and a bowl of whole lemons, with part of the remaining cake visible.
 The scene has a bright, clean kitchen feel.